armands-malejevs/RokuDebugger/README.md

 When launching the app it will automatically look for devices on your local network and connect to the first one it finds.

-The main reason why this tool was developed is the filters.
+The main reason why this tool was developed are the filters.
 You can create your custom filters that will remove any unneeded logs.
-To create a new filter click the New Filter button in the sidebar and once you’re done editing your filter json click save to add the filter to your list of filters.
+To create a new filter click the New Filter button in the sidebar and once you’re done editing the json, click save to add it to your list of filters.

 This a minimal sample filter: